input-output-hk/cardano-rt-view/doc/getting-started/building-rt-view-from-sources.md

 stack build
 ```

-After build is finished, you can run RTView using this command:
+After the build is finished, you can run RTView using this command:

 ```
 stack exec -- cardano-rt-view